 According to a study described by Forbes Magazine, Portland, Oregon is the third safest large city in the United States.
 Still, while our region is by no means known for its crime, criminal attacks can and do occur in every community.
 Being the victim of a crime, whether it is assault or sexual abuse, can cause you severe, long-lasting damage.

-At the Johnston Law Firm, LLC, our compassionate Portland crime victim attorney is committed to protecting the legal rights and financial interests of crime victims.
+At Johnston Law Firm, P.C., our compassionate Portland crime victim attorney is committed to protecting the legal rights and financial interests of crime victims.
 We fully understand just how emotionally and physically devastating it is to be the victim of a serious crime.
 Our firm will work aggressively to help you hold liable any party whose negligence contributed to your attack

 The Types of Criminal Cases We Handle